gavinlesterBSU/ECE230L---Gavin-Lester-Daniel-Colwell---Lab9/README.md

 ## Names
 Daniel Colwell & Gavin Lester
 ## Summary
+We started the lab as usual , listening to the instructions at the front of the room.
+We then opened the project in verilog, importing all of the right things, such as the Basys 3 board.
+We then made  D latch script, and following the given notes, we wrote in the always loop in the D latch script, and fixed a few errors along the way.
 ## Lab Questions

 ###  Why can we not just use structural Verilog to implement latches?